sderosiaux/akka-streams-summary/README.md

 A Shape is a "box" with inputs and outputs, something that "processes" messages.
 There are some specific kind of shapes:

+- SourceShape: Shape with 1 input only (a Source has a SourceShape)
+- SinkShape: Shape with 1 output only (a Sink has a SinkShape)
 - Shape: blackbox without inputs (inlets), and outputs (outlets)
 - CloseShape: Shape with closed inputs and closed outputs (can be materialized)
-- SourceShape: Shape with 1 input only
 - FlowShape: Shape with 1 input, 1 output
-- SinkShape: Shape with 1 output only
 - BibiShape: Shape with 2 inputs, 2 outputs

+Combining shapes give another shape. ie: a SourceShape + a FlowShape gives a new SourceShape.

 ## Graph